Buy Existing Laundromat or Build New: What’s The Right Move?

 Introduction

-Your choice between these three strategies will determine your laundromat business model and have a big impact on everything from initial startup costs and risk profile to running reliable operations with predictable returns and long-term growth potential.
+Your choice between these three strategies will determine your laundromat business model and have a big impact on everything from initial startup costs and risk profile to laundromat ROI, operational reliability, and long-term growth potential.
 Most investors focus solely on upfront expenses, missing the strategic implications that will ultimately determine their success as a laundromat owner.

-New Laundromat Build-Out
+Building a New Laundromat

 Credit: LRE Advisors